KatrinMadjar/WeightedCoxRegression/README.md

 The main file to run the simulation study is **Run_Simulation.R** and the main file for the real data application is **Run_RealDataApplication.R**.

+Figures and tables can be generated based on the results collected in **Collect_Results.R**.

 ## Overview of R files: